Strangeness production in neutron star matter

-While hadronic transport model dealing with heavy-ion collisions at high energies naturally tackles the interactions among particles at high densities.
-Since the results given by transport models are frequently compared with nuclear experimental data from facilities worldwide, the interactions among particles at high densities in heavy-ion collisions have been frequently adjusted.
-Therefore, beyond quantum chromodynamics, hadronic transport model for relativistic heavy-ion collisions could give some certain properties of strongly interacting matter.
+Nuclear matter computation given by nuclear many-body models is frequently seen in the studies of properties of neutron star matter as well as bulk properties of nuclear matter in nucleus or heavy-ion collisions.
+Around nuclear saturation density, since there are a lot of empirical values from nuclear experiments to use, most nuclear many-body models could give reasonable predictions.
+While beyond saturation density, model extrapolations usually give divergence, simply because the strong interactions among different particles used at high baryon densities in nuclear many-body models are less confirmed.
+Hadronic transport model dealing with particle-particle scatterings at high energies naturally tackles the interactions among different particles at high densities.
+Since the results of particle production given by transport models are frequently compared with nuclear experimental data from facilities worldwide, the scattering matrix element (determined by the strong interaction) among different particles at high densities in heavy-ion collisions are frequently adjusted.
+Therefore, hadronic transport model for relativistic heavy-ion collisions could give some certain properties of strongly interacting matter.

 Figure~\ref{3dbox} shows nuclear matter in a box with periodic boundary condition, simulated by the pure hadronic transport model for relativistic heavy-ion collisions AMPT-HC.
 In the simulations, besides particle-particle collisions, mean-field potentials are added for most baryons and some mesons.
 The mean-field potential plays an important role in the long evolution process of dense matter.
-Coordinates of initial nucleons are randomly distributed in box while the initial momenta of each nucleon are decided by local Thomas-Fermi approximation.
+Coordinates of initial nucleons are randomly distributed in box while the initial momentum of each nucleon is decided by local Thomas-Fermi approximation with Fermi momentum calculated by its local density, i.e., $p_{F} = [3\pi^{2}\hbar^{3}\rho(r)_{n,p}]^{1/3}$.
+In this study, as the zero-temperature neutron stars are the most frequently discussed, the initial temperature of simulation is set to be zero.